yorkerlin/VB-MixEF/README.md

-Fast and Simple Natural-Gradient Variational Inference with Mixture of Exponential-family Approximations
+Code for ICML 2019 paper on Fast and Simple Natural-Gradient Variational Inference with Mixture of Exponential-family Approximations

 * To-do List:
   * add a poster about the gradient identities used in the paper (To appear at the ICML workshop on Stein's method) [done]